 Our Team

-Sara Vaccarella, Psy.D.
+Dr. Sara Bovee, Psy.D.

-Dr. Vaccarella specializes in clinical and forensic psychology, having received her doctorate degree in clinical forensic psychology from Alliant International University in Los Angeles, California.
+Dr. Bovee specializes in clinical and forensic psychology, having received her doctorate degree in clinical forensic psychology from Alliant International University in Los Angeles, California.
 She has specialized training and education in psychological assessment and the application of psychology in legal matters.
 Her experience includes working with justice-involved youth, inpatient and outpatient psychotherapy services, and conducting psychological evaluations with inpatient and community-based populations.
-Dr. Vaccarella's range of experience in psychological evaluation includes conducting evaluations for diagnostic clarification and treatment planning, civil and criminal competencies and capacities, neurocognitive evaluations, psychosexual needs, parenting evaluations, and evaluations of general and sexual violence risk.
-Dr. Vaccarella serves as a court-appointed examiner and privately retained expert in multiple states.
+Dr. Bovee’s range of experience in psychological evaluation includes conducting evaluations for diagnostic clarification and treatment planning, civil and criminal competencies and capacities, neurocognitive evaluations, psychosexual needs, parenting evaluations, and evaluations of general and sexual violence risk.
+Dr. Bovee serves as a court-appointed examiner and privately retained expert in multiple states.
 She has extensive experience testifying in Minnesota District Courts, the Commitment Appeal Panel for the State of Minnesota, and in Minnesota Special Review Board hearings.
 She also serves as the training director for the Northern Minnesota Private Practice Consortium, where she oversees training for doctoral interns.

-In addition to her professional psychological practice, Dr. Vaccarella is committed to increasing mental health awareness through research, education, and civic engagement.
-In fulfilling this commitment, she has been published in the area of juvenile sentencing, has taught psychology at the college level, and serves as President of the Duluth Citizen Review Board.
-In addition, Dr. Vaccarella has collaborated with state agencies and local stakeholders in policy development related to mental health and public safety.
+In addition to her professional psychological practice, Dr. Bovee is committed to increasing mental health awareness through research, education, and civic engagement.
+In fulfilling this commitment, she has been published in the area of juvenile sentencing, has taught psychology at the college level, and served as President of the Duluth Citizen Review Board.
+In addition, Dr. Bovee has collaborated with state agencies and local stakeholders in policy development related to mental health and public safety.

-Megan Paris, Psy.D., LP, ABPP
+Dr. Megan Paris, Psy.D., LP, ABPP

-Licensed Psychologist, Board Certified in Forensic Psychology
+forensic examiner, Board Certified in Forensic Psychology | contracted psychologist

 Dr. Paris is a licensed psychologist specializing in forensic services.
 She is certified in Forensic Psychology by the American Board of Professional Psychology and is a Fellow of the American Academy of Forensic Psychology.
 She is a member of the American Psychology-Law Society and the American Professional Society on the Abuse of Children.
 At Kartta Group, she is available for discovery review, peer review of psychological work products, trainings or presentations, and consultation.
 Dr. Paris further serves as the Chief Psychologist for the Kartta Group doctoral internship program.

-Ashley Christiansen, Ph.D., ABPP
+Dr. Ashley Christiansen, Ph.D., ABPP

-Forensic Examiner, Board Certified in Forensic Psychology
+Forensic Examiner, Board Certified in Forensic Psychology | contracted psychologist

 Dr. Christiansen is a clinical and forensic psychologist, with experience in criminal, civil, employment, and disability domains.
 She earned her Ph.D. from the University of Houston in 2012 and became Board Certified in Forensic Psychology by the American Board of Professional Psychology in 2017.
 She was employed for over six years with the Federal Bureau of Prisons in an inpatient correctional setting specializing in competency restoration.
 She also has significant experience with veteran and military related criminal and disability evaluations.
 She is active in teaching, supervising predoctoral psychology interns and postdoctoral fellows in forensic psychology, and continues to be involved in research relevant to the practice of forensic psychology.
 She is also an adjunct professor at Missouri State University.
 Dr. Christiansen has been published and regularly provides presentations on topics including competency restoration, psychological and forensic assessment, ethics in forensic psychology, and risk assessment.

-Morgan Hill, Ph.D., LP
+Dr. Morgan Hill, Ph.D., LP

 Dr. Hill is a clinical and forensic psychologist with experience in criminal, civil, and disability domains.
 She earned her Ph.D. from the University of Arkansas in 2022 after completing a pre-doctoral internship at the US Medical Center for Federal Prisoners.
 Following internship, she completed a postdoctoral fellowship in the assessment and treatment of severe mental illness and forensics psychology at Arkansas State Hospital.
 She has a variety of experience in correctional and forensic settings and specialized training in the assessment and management of trauma, serious mental illness, psychopathy, and problematic sexual behavior.
 Dr. Hill has published broadly, and her work has been featured in leading journals such as Assessment, Psychological Assessment, and Personality and Individual Differences.
 She currently serves as the Secretary/Treasurer for the Criminal Justice section of the American Psychological Association’s Division 18: Psychologists in Public Service and was recently appointed to the editorial board of Psychology, Crime, and Law.